 Some things are pretty cool, I will give you that.
 In years past, we had catalogues.
 Now we have websites.
-We used to have Yellow Pages ads, and now we have QR codes.
+We used to have Yellow Pages ads, and then we had QR codes.
 Social media has allowed anyone with a web-enabled device to let their opinion and presence be known to anyone who will listen.
 We can all pontificate about stuff like which colored M & M is better, or wether a "Wabi Kusa" style approach to aquascaping is more logical than a “natural” approach, or any number of a myriad of topics.
 It’s an age of empowerment.
+Attention.
+It's great!
 Consumers can let marketers know instantly if their product is a piece of garbage, or how it’s changed their life forever.
-Awesome.

 But the sad thing is that, despite active hobby discussion boards worldwide, with threads about every arcane aquarium keeping topic imaginable, “new marketing” experts tell us that providing information about a product you offer on your website in any form other than brief bullet points constitutes “clutter”, and is viewed as “fluff.”